-As the economic powerhouse of the African continent, South Africa serves as an inspiration to the entire world.
-Little over a decade ago, the country put aside years of racial divisiveness in favour of reconciliation - a process which was seen as nothing short of miraculous.
+As an economic powerhouse on the African continent, South Africa serves as an inspiration to the entire world.
+20 years ago, the country put aside years of racial divisiveness in favour of reconciliation - a process which was seen as nothing short of miraculous.

-Since then, South Africa has re-occupied its place on the global stage and is experiencing an unprecedented rate of growth, with the demand for broad-based management skills reaching record highs.
+Since then, South Africa has re-occupied its place on the global stage, with the demand for broad-based management skills reaching record highs.
 The MBA has become a sought after qualification and is equipping a new generation of South Africans with the tools necessary to compete with their international counterparts.
 A growing market

 Few people are aware that South Africa was home to the first MBA outside of the USA.
 The Graduate School of Management at the University of Pretoria (GSM) was founded in 1949 and two years later, 25 graduates received their MBA degrees – the first to be awarded by a non-American university.
 The GSM joins other local business schools with a rich MBA history.